 A terrier by nature as well as by name, the Border Terrier is tenacious, spirited and confident.
 They need plenty of attention and have seemingly endless energy.
 Owners will get the most out of them by providing them with a variety of exercise and mentally stimulating activities.
 These smart dogs are especially good at problem solving.

 The Border Terrier can be prone to certain health issues including epilepsy, progressive retinal atrophy and Legg-Calvé-Perthes disease.
 Legg-Calvé-Perthes disease causes a progressive lameness and muscle wastage of the hips.
 This orthopaedic disease can usually be diagnosed with X-rays.
-Owners can offer Puppy Joint Supplements, such as Pooch & Mutt’s Puppy Daily Care Supplements from 12 weeks in an attempt to maintain healthy joints.
+Owners can offer Puppy Supplements, from 12 weeks in an attempt to maintain healthy joints.

 Border Terriers are generally well mannered and easily trained.
 They’re an intelligent breed and tend to learn quite quickly.